RaulPPelaez/Naga_KeypadMapper/README.md

  NOTE:

 Change nagastart.sh to adapt the installation to some other device.
-You will also have to change a couple of lines in the source code if the device has more than 12 buttons of different key Codes than the naga, more information in naga.cpp.
+You will also have to change a couple of lines in the source code if the device has more or less than 12 buttons of different key Codes than the naga, more information in naga.cpp.

 #USAGE
 The instalation process automatically executes the daemon in the background and set it to start at boot for you.
 But you can still run it manually as follows:

 nagastart.sh does the below process automatically:

-naga executable has to be called as sudo or have the s bit up with chmod u+s at least.
+1) naga executable has to be called as sudo or have the s bit up with chmod u+s at least.

-Init the mapper by calling: $./naga /dev/input/by-id/[NAGA_KEYPAD]

-I dont know how to overcome the need for sudo privileges, if you know let me know please!
+- I dont know how to overcome the need for sudo privileges, if you know let me know please!

-where [NAGA_KEYPAD] is the name of the keypad in this folder.
+2) Init the mapper by calling: $./naga epic or $./naga 2014

-In my case:   /dev/input/by-id/usb-Razer_Razer_Naga_Epic-if01-event-kbd If you are using naga 2014: /dev/input/by-id/usb-Razer_Razer_Naga_2014-if02-event-kbd In order to get rid of the original bindings you have to disable the keypad using xinput as follows:
+3) In order to get rid of the original bindings you have to disable the keypad using xinput as follows:

 $ xinput set-int-prop [id] "Device Enabled" 8 0

 where [id] is the id number of the keypad returned by $ xinput.

+4) You have to also run

+$ xinput set-button-map [id2] 1 2 3 4 5 6 7 11 10 8 9 13 14 15

+where [id2] is the id number of the pointer device returned by $ xinput - in case of naga 2014 you also have to check which of those two has more than 7 numbers by typing $ xinput get-button-map [id2]

 This lasts until the x server is restarted (nagastart.sh is aware of this), but you can enable it back to completly restore the changes by changing the last 0 to a 1.

-#UNNINSTALATION
+#UNINSTALATION

 You just have to delete the files created:

-$sudo rm /usr/local/bin/naga ~/.config/autostart/naga.desktop /usr/local/bin/nagastart.sh
+$ sudo rm /usr/local/bin/naga ~/.config/autostart/naga.desktop /usr/local/bin/nagastart.sh
-$sudo rm -r ~/.naga
+$ sudo rm -r ~/.naga